cbrake/influxdbhelper/README.md

 # Status

-This library is currently in the proof of concept phase, and the code is not optimized for performance.
+This library is currently in the proof of concept phase, and the code is not optimized for performance, nor is it very clean at this point.

 Todo:

-* [ ] optimize query for performace (pre-allocate slices, etc)
+* [ ] handle larger query datasets (multiple series, etc)
 * [ ] add write capability (directly write Go structs into influxdb)
 * [ ] use Go struct field tags to help build SELECT statement
+* [ ] optimize query for performace (pre-allocate slices, etc)

 # License